Pumpkin Brioche Recipe

 This is a soft and tender pumpkin brioche, made with lots of butter, eggs and pumpkin puree.
 It’s gently spiced and lightly sweetened and makes the perfect bread for gourmet sandwiches, or as the base for French toast or bread pudding.

 This pumpkin brioche dough is based off my classic brioche bread recipe.
 It’s high in butter and eggs, which contributes to the authentic tender brioche texture.
+I’ve recently added in an extra egg to soften the crumb even more.
 The addition of pumpkin puree adds the most beautiful yellow hue to the baked bread.
-The pumpkin flavor is mild, but it is enhanced with a bit of pumpkin pie spice.
+The pumpkin flavor is mild, but it is enhanced with a bit of pumpkin pie spice and orange zest.

 If you want a slightly less enriched pumpkin bread, with less butter check out my pumpkin cinnamon sugar swirl bread recipe.